RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 title: "Scanning for Viruses"
 ---

+If you were unable to successfully transfer a digital media item refer to the [Troubleshooting](troubleshooting) page.

+Otherwise, proceed to the instructions below for scanning digital media items for viruses.

 ## Overview

 All disk images need to be scanned for viruses and malware on the Virus Checking Workstation (Ginger)